piotr-szuberski/contrail-windows-docs/doc/developer_guide/HNS_error_bestiary.md

 ### Natural habitat:

-1. When attempting to create a transparent docker network
+1. [Hypothesis] When attempting to create a transparent docker network
     * when no other transparent docker network exists and
     * Ethernet adapter to be used by the transparent networks has no IP address or it's invalid.